onurgenes/eskiclient/README.md

 # eskiclient
 client for https://eksisozluk.com

+Trying best for getting close to iOS Design guidelines.

 ## This project is in WIP state.

 Any breaking change can be made without proper warning.

 ## Dependencies